Accredited by the Georgia Accrediting Commission

 heart to withstand the frailties of the human spirit.
 You must be a hard worker.
 The uplifting Spirit of God

 must rule your life to the point where you trust Him and His people.
-You must be willing
+You must be willing to compromise.

 You must model everything you hope to receive.
 If you can do this, you are ready for homeschool community!